PAYE customers – end of year process

 Reasons for an underpayment

-There are a number of reasons why this can occur.
-These include:
+There are a number of reasons why you may have underpaid tax, for example:

-- Reduction or removal of a tax credit and the additional tax due was not fully collected during the tax year.
+- There may have been a deduction or removal of a tax credit and the additional tax due may not have been fully collected during the tax year.

-- A change in your pay frequency.
+- There may have been a change in your pay frequency.
 For example, a change from being paid weekly to fortnightly.

-- A change in your employment during the year which has resulted in you receiving more than 52 weeks tax credits or rate band against your income.
+- There may have been a change in your employment during the year which has resulted in you receiving more than 52 weeks tax credits or rate band against your income.

 - The death of a spouse or partner, separation or divorce was not advised to Revenue.
 This would mean an adjustment to your tax credits or rate band was required.